linroger/FinanceCompendium/IX. Risk Management/Risk Management and Financial Institutions/Part 3 Market Risk/Chapter 13 Model-Building Approach.md

 # 13.3 The Four-Index Example Revisited

 As an example of the application of equation (13.2) or (13.3), return to the example considered in Section 12.1.
-This involved a portfolio on July 8, 2020, consisting of a  $4 million investment in the S&P 500, a$ 3 million investment in the FTSE 100, a $1 million investment in the CAC 40, and a $2 million investment in the Nikkei 225.
+This involved a portfolio on July 8, 2020, consisting of a  \$4 million investment in the S&P 500, a\$ 3 million investment in the FTSE 100, a \$1 million investment in the CAC 40, and a \$2 million investment in the Nikkei 225.
 Daily returns were collected over 500 days ending on July 8, 2020.
 (Data and calculations presented here are on the author's website: www-2.rotman.utoronto.ca/~hull/RMFI/VaRExample.)

 The correlation matrix, when calculations are carried out in the usual way with the same weight for all 500 returns, is shown in Table 13.1.
 The covariance matrix is shown in Table 13.2.